 (image via Alabama Theatre)

 Along Birmingham’s 1st Avenue South, Railroad Park celebrates the city’s rich history and artistic heritage.
 This 19-acre park is a cultural hotspot and the venue of family-friendly concerts, nature walks, picnics, and recreation events.
-If you’re a newcomer in Birmingham, visit the Alabama Jazz Hall of Fame to learn the state’s rich musical heritage and jazz history.
+If you’re a newcomer in Birmingham, visit the Alabama Jazz Hall of Fame to learn about the state’s rich musical heritage and jazz history.

 You can experience Birmingham’s vibrant nightlife by visiting popular nightclubs like Luxe Ultra Lounge, Onyx Lounge, Tin Roof, and Nana Funks.
 For family-friendly entertainment, visit the Alabama Theatre on 3rd Avenue North.
 Founded in 1927, the 2,500-seat theater showcases the latest cartoons and hosts live events for kids every Saturday.